 This work presents a legal commentary on every article in the UN Convention Against Transnational Organized Crime and its two protocols.
 In addition, there is information on the negotiations that helped create this convention.

 View this list as a starting point for information on important treaties.
-Keep in mind there are treaties, which address the procedural aspects of the prosecution of corruption.
+Keep in mind that there are treaties which address the procedural aspects of the prosecution of corruption.
 For example, Mutual Legal Assistance Agreements are used in order to extradite or give notice of service.
-Those types of treaties are not listed here, however, below are some of the major treaties used to address corruption.
+Those types of treaties are not listed here, however below are some of the major treaties used to address corruption.

 - African Union Convention on Preventing and Combating Corruption

 This convention was adopted in Algiers, Algeria, 14th of July 1999, and entered into force on 6th of December 2002.
 The African Union's web site has ratification status information.